-Lindsay Driscoll has spent over 30 years in the field of charity law and governance in different roles, including legal commissioner at the Charity Commission and head of legal and governance at NCVO.
-She is now a consultant with Bates Wells Braithwaite.
+Lindsay Driscoll has spent over 30 years in the field of charity law and governance in different roles, including legal commissioner at the Charity Commission, head of legal and governance at NCVO and partner in a charity law firm.
+She is now a charity governance consultant.
 Lindsay has served on the boards of many charities and was the independent chair of the steering group for the Code of Good Governance.